ctcl-bregis/ctclsite-python/config/projects/svcs/content.md

 SVCS, nicknamed "Dracula's Castle", is the name given to any platform that I use for virtualization.

 ## Current
-In early May 2023, I acquired an HP BladeSystem C3000 with three HP ProLiant BL460c G8 systems installed.
+In early May 2023, I acquired an HP BladeSystem C3000 with three HP ProLiant BL460c G8 systems installed along with many other computer parts.

 On May 31, 2023, the former Supermicro-based SVCS "Polyethylene" was decomissioned for the time being.

-As of June 2, 2023, SVCS1 and SVCS3 are currently used.
+As of July 25, 2023, just SVCS1 is active.

 ### SVCS1
 SVCS1 would use the hardware platform "Methamphetamine", the system is optimized for larger amounts of virtual machines.